-Other Requirements
+6.Other Requirements

-Data and Category Requirement
+6.1Data and Category Requirement

 The data requirements for an issue tracking system include capturing essential details such as issue description, status, priority, assignment, and timestamps to ensure a comprehensive record of each issue.
 Additionally, category requirements involve organizing issues into distinct categories or types, facilitating efficient sorting, filtering, and analysis for improved issue management.
 A well-defined categorization system enhances the system's ability to prioritize and address various types of issues effective.